ghobot/nyulangone-immersive-classroom/src/experiences/ptpfossa.md

 ## Objectives

-### Learning:
+### Learning

-Review the location of the pterygopalatine fossa and the other regions of the cranium with which it communicates Demonstrate the spatial relationships of the osteological features that compose the pterygopalatine fossa Demonstrate the neurovasculature of the pterygopalatine fossa: origins and key branches User Behavior:
+- Review the location of the pterygopalatine fossa and the other regions of the cranium with which it communicates
+- Demonstrate the spatial relationships of the osteological features that compose the pterygopalatine fossa
+- Demonstrate the neurovasculature of the pterygopalatine fossa: origins and key branches

+### User Behavior

-Individual exploration of the space immersed in VR during a scheduled lab station time Faculty physically present to troubleshoot and answer content questions Link to access the space on desktop, or VR if the students had their own devices, provided for personal use
+- Individual exploration of the space immersed in VR during a scheduled lab station time
+- Faculty physically present to troubleshoot and answer content questions
+- Link to access the space on desktop, or VR if the students had their own devices, provided for personal use

 ### Experience